 - Prayer of Mending Will bounce around injured targets healing them.
 Use on your primary target during moderate or high damage phases, on CD.

 You can also use Smite to smart-heal the tank if no-one else is injured, but most of the time it will be too random to use.
-However, use it in low-damage phases to build Evangelism stacks.
+However, use it in very low-damage phases to build Evangelism stacks.

 Keep Grace running on your primary target with Penance and your Heal spells.